-Copies of the Draft 2020 CAPER were made available to the public during the 15-day comment period, beginning September 9, 2021, and ending September 24, 2021.
-A public hearing for review and comment for the Draft 2020 CAPER will be held on September 21, 2021 before the City Council.
+Copies of the Draft 2021 CAPER were made available to the public during the 15-day comment period.
+A public hearing for public review and comment for the Draft 2021 CAPER will be held on September 20, 2022 before the City Council.

-RESERVED FOR PUBLIC COMMENTS.
+RESERVED FOR PUBLIC COMMENTS